How to Perform Mobile Website Testing

 The web is highly fragmented into thousands of device types and browser versions.
 Consequently, having a responsive website is mandatory for any business in 2021 and beyond.
 This is why responsive web design is of utmost importance for businesses to grow in the digital world.

-BrowserStack’s Responsive Checker is a free tool that allows individuals and teams to test how their website renders across a wide range of devices, including popular ones like iPhone X, Galaxy Note 10, iPad Pro, etc. This helps identify any rendering bugs or inconsistencies in the viewing experience across devices.
+BrowserStack’s Responsive Checker is a free tool that allows individuals and teams to test how their website renders across various devices, including popular ones like iPhone X, Galaxy Note 10, iPad Pro, etc. This helps identify any rendering bugs or inconsistencies across devices’ viewing experience.

-As mentioned earlier, the proliferation of mobile devices will continue in the future.
-Businesses have no choice but to optimize their websites for mobile platforms in order to cater to the largest possible audience.
+As mentioned earlier, the proliferation of mobile devices will continue.
+Businesses have no choice but to optimize their websites for mobile platforms to cater to the largest possible audience.